Ocean Drive (magazine)

-Ocean Drive is an American luxury lifestyle and fashion magazine first published in January 1993 by Jason Binn and Jerry Powers.
-With focus on the affluent culture of Miami and its surrounding areas, it covers "trends on fashion, beauty, art, travel, real estate, and entertainment."
-It has been called the "Bible of South Florida" for its coverage of local culture and celebrity events.
-Since 2021, Paige Mastrandrea Pulchino has served as editor-in-chief.
+Ocean Drive is an American luxury lifestyle and fashion magazine first published in January 1993 by Jason Binn and Jerry Powers during the South Beach renaissance, a period marked by the restoration of the Art Deco Historic District, an influx of European fashion houses, and the emergence of Miami as a global center for modeling and nightlife.
+Focused on the affluent culture of Miami and its surrounding areas, it covers "trends on fashion, beauty, art, travel, real estate, and entertainment", and has been called the "Bible of South Florida" for its decades of celebrity-driven coverage of Miami's social, fashion, and cultural scenes.
+The magazine is published ten times a year.
+Since 2021, Paige Mastrandrea Pulichino has served as editor-in-chief.